mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 The first step of a sync operation is to fetch the remote changes.
 Within a remote fetch:

 1. A read/write IndexedDB transaction is opened against the `markers` and `pending` collections.
+2. For each collection;

-2. the marker for the collection is retrieved, if available
+  1. The marker for the collection is retrieved if available.
-3. A GET HTTP request is made for the collection; if a marker is available it is passed via the `_since` query parameter, otherwise no `_since` parameter is specified.
+  2. An HTTP "GET" request is made for the collection; the query parameter `_since` is set to the marker value if available, or omitted otherwise.
   3. Each record in the HTTP response is examined and applied to the `pending` collection:

       - If a record for the "remote" source with the given collection and id already exists, it is updated to match the retrieved record;
       - Otherwise, a new record is inserted.

-4. The `markers` record for this collection is updated with the ETag HTTP response header value.
+4. The `markers` records for all collections are updated with the ETag HTTP response header value.
 5. The IndexedDB transaction is committed.

+## Examining and Applying Pending Changes from Remote

+The next step after fetching remote changes is to examine the pending changes for conflicting changes, and applying any pending "remote" changes that have no conflicts.

+This step is performed as follows:

+1. A read/write IndexedDB transaction is opened against the `pending` and targeted collections (`items` and `keystores`).
+2. For each collection (first `items`, then `keystores`):

+    1. The `pending` collection is queried for all records for the given collection and separated into separate maps (id => record) based on `source` ("local" versus "remote").

+    2. Each element in the "remote" map is examined and one of the following actions taken:

+        * _There is no corresponding element in the "local" map_: insert/update/remove the matching record in the target collection, delete the record from the `pending` collection, and remove it from the "remote" map.
+        * _This "remote" records is an "update" and there is a corresponding "local" record to "remove"_: update the matching record in the target collection, delete the "remote" and "local" records from the `pending` collection, and remove it from both maps.
+        * _This "remote" record is a "remove" and there is a corresponding "local" record to "update"_: delete the "remote" record from the `pending` collection, and remove it from the "remote" map.
+        * _This "remote" record is an "update" and there is a corresponding "local" record to "update"_: reserve to later reconcile the conflicts as appropriate ([`items`](#item-conflicts) or [`keystores`](#keystore-conflicts)).

+3. The IndexedDB transaction is committed.

 ## Reconciling Conflicts

 Conflicts can occur when a change is made both in the local state and remote state.
 For instance, the user made changes to an item's title on their mobile device while there was no network access (e.g., airplane mode), and also made changes to the same item's tags ore origins on their desktop; or the user added an item independently on both devices, resulting in a conflict of the keystores.

-In most conflict cases, the datastore needs to be unlocked before the conflicts can be reconciled; such changes will be held until the datastore is unlocked, and all other changes will be applied is possible.
+**Note** that the datastore needs to be unlocked before conflicts can be reconciled; such changes will be held until the datastore is unlocked, and all other changes will be applied if possible.

-The overall process here is:

-1. A read/write IndexedDB transaction is opened against the `pending` and targeted collection (`items` or `keystores`).
-2. The `pending` collection is queried for all records for the given collection and separated into distinct maps (id => record) based on source ("local" versus "remote").
-3. Each element in the "remote" map is examined:

-  - If there is no corresponding element in the "local" map; insert/update/remove the matching record in the target collection, delete the record from the `pending` collection, and remove it from the map.
-  - If the corresponding "local" record is a "remove" while this "remote" record is an "update"; update the matching record in the target collection, delete the "remote" and "local" records from the `pending` collection, and remove it from both maps.
-  - The the corresponding "local" record is an "update" while this "remote" record is a "remove"; delete the "remote" record from the `pending` collection, and remove it from the "remote" map.
-  - If the corresponding "local" record **and** the "remote" record are both "update"; reserve it for conflict reconciliation.

-4. Each element in the "local" map is examined:
-5. The IndexedDB transaction is committed.

 ### Keystore Conflicts